Internships at Max Planck Institutes in Computer Science

 We welcome interns all year round, but most interns prefer the summer months.
 Every intern works directly with an assigned faculty mentor at one of the participating institutes.
 Internship projects are based on the intern’s academic interests, maturity and prior experience.

-All interns receive a monthly stipend, free (shared) housing, and travel to- and from- the institute hosting the internship.
+All internships are fully funded, covering living costs, housing and roundtrip travel costs.
 A typical internship lasts 12 to 14 weeks, but longer internships are possible.

 All applications must be submitted online at https://apply.cis.mpg.de/register/internship.

 We understand that travel restrictions due to the ongoing COVID-19 pandemic may prevent interns from traveling to host institutes right now.
 In such a case, the intern and the mentor may agree mutually to complete the internship remotely.
 The intern will still be paid the monthly stipend.

 Why Intern at a Max Planck Institute in Computer Science?